ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 microk8s join 172.17.0.1:25000/92b2db237428470dc4fcfc4ebbd9dc81/2c0cb3284b05
 ```
 - Referenced from [here](https://microk8s.io/docs/clustering)

-#### CSI Driver NFS installation for Kubernetes
+- Run

 #### Conclusion

 By this stage you should have three Pi's each running with NFS and MicroK8s installed.
-Stay tuned for part 3 where we will install the `csi-driver-nfs` for Kubernetes
+Stay tuned for part 3 where we will install the NSF `csi-driver-nfs` for Kubernetes

 #### Disclaimer: Any brands I mention in this blog post series are not monetised.
 This is my home setup!